1. Why did the Bank of Finland decide to open a museum?

 As a comparison the Kungliga Myntkabinettet, a monetary museum three times the size of the Bank of Finland Museum based in Stockholm, has more than 50,000 visitors each year.

-From a cultural history perspective, the most valuable items on display are artists’ rough drafts for proposed banknotes, which are of immeasurable value.
+From a cultural history perspective, the most valuable items on display are artists’ rough drafts for proposed banknotes.
 The numismatic section also has banknotes classified as rarities.
-In addition, there is the old strong-box, which is said to have contained all the cash money of the Bank of Finland at the time of its relocation from Turku to Helsinki in 1819.
+In addition, there is the old strong-box of the Bank of Finland, which is said to have contained all the cash money of the Bank at the time of its relocation from Turku to Helsinki in 1819.

-8. Is the entire collection of the Bank of Finland on display at the museum?
+9. Is the entire collection of the Bank of Finland on display at the Museum?

 Unfortunately, owing to lack of space, this is not possible.
 The Bank of Finland has 11 kilometres of shelf space full of documents.
 These include dozens of metres of shelf space containing material on banknote production alone, other numismatic documentation as well as historical objects such as old office equipment.
-It is impossible to include everything in the exhibition, but we intend putting interesting material on display in the seasonal exhibitions.
+We intend to put interesting material on display in the seasonal exhibitions.

 The Bank of Finland has a separate numismatic collection in the old vaults of the Bank.
 This is open to groups upon agreement.

-The museum has been designed by Architectural Office Juhani Pallasmaa Ky.
+The Museum was designed by Architectural Office Juhani Pallasmaa Ky.
 In spring 2002, in order to find an architectural office, the Bank of Finland put the design up for competitive tender.
 Juhani Pallasmaa was chosen on the basis of a number of criteria, the most important being prior references, credentials gained in earlier works along with the contents and ideas of the design.

-11. How much did it cost to build the museum?
+12. How much did it cost to build the Museum?